jknight/DotNet.Config/README.md

 DotNet.Config is a small and powerful configuration library for .NET.

-For sys admins and non-technical end users, configuration settings are a breeze to edit in a simple ini-format text file.
+If you're looking for a quick and painless way to put your configuration settings in a simple name/value formate text file, and load them up easily, then this is for you.

-For developers, it has the power to 'glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.
+** For developers: it has the power to 'glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.
+** For sys admins and non-technical end users: configuration settings are a breeze to edit in a simple ini-format text file.
+No more calls over botched app/web.config files.

 ## Features